unep-grid/mapx-documentation/docs/sources/edit-vector-source.rst

 Advanced tools
 ~~~~~~~~~~~~~~

-Eight advanced tools are available from the dedicated button at the
+Nine advanced tools are available from the dedicated button at the
 bottom of the panel:

 .. figure:: ./img/edit-sources-advanced-tools.png